IamLokiOfAsgard/Last/README.md

 7.)Do cd .. , so that you're back in the server directory.

 8.)Type " npm run dev " , and press enter.

+# Data Analysis
+Run feedback.Rmd in r studio
+Run test.py in pycharm or any python executor.